 Weeks earlier, a team of UX designers from Designation conducted extensive research, concepting, and testing to create wireframes for the PdB mobile product.
-Due to time constraints, some of their final concepts came to us untested, giving us a unique opportunity to dive deep into the UX.
-This rocked.

 I anticipated our biggest hurdle was creating a visual aesthetic that balanced the look, feel, and mood of music and health.
 Products from these industries elicit different emotional responses, so utilizing too much aesthetic from either had potential to alienate or confuse PdB users.
 I saw a parallel to my previous client, Clickx, when we explored the integration of a friendly and professional tone across a data visualization and learning platform.
 I was eager to see how I could apply and grow this idea to a new project.

 In our kick-off, we learned Jenna wasn't thrilled about dark interfaces—she worried their app wouldn’t feel medical enough.
 Jenna spoke about the importance of familiarity, as most users choose to work with Project Decibel because they know their unique needs as music industry professionals are understood.